IgniteUI/indigo-design-docfx/en/patterns/lists.md

 <img class="responsive-img" src="../images/list_search_cannotfind.png" srcset="../images/list_search_cannotfind@2x.png 2x" />

 > [!WARNING]
-> In **Figma**, after inserting any of the Lists Patterns, in case you need more items than provided, you need to detach it from the `Detach Component` option, after right-clicking on the component.
+> In **Figma**, after inserting any of the Lists Patterns, in case you need more items than provided, you need to detach it from the `Detach instance` option, after right-clicking on the component.
 In some cases you will need to detach again the nested lists to reuse the applied auto layout.
 In others, you will need to adjust the additional item's position manually.
 We highly recommend not detaching any other component nested in the List.
 >

 ## Additional Resources